Cheshire Crossing: Issue 4

 In a flashback, Dorothy has saved Emerald City for the seventh time.
 To repay her, King Scarecrow and Tik-Tok (the two smartest people in Oz) agree to teach Dorothy to be smart and "view every problem from every angle".
 In the present, as West insists Hook not use his cannons against her castle in reclaiming it, Tink sneaks on board and unties Dorothy.
 Dorothy decides to remain and pretend to still be bound and gagged while Tink warns the castle of West's return with Hook.
 After preventing the Cheshire Cat from eating her, Tink warns Jack, who prepares his troops for battle.
 Elsewhere, Wendy, having returned to Oz after recovering and being informed of the situation by mermaids that had been surrounding Hook's ship, encounters a Munchkin by the hole where the ship landed, who expresses his intent to turn it into a farm on behalf of his new ruler, "Prince Jack", and directs Wendy in the direction as the ship, towards Castle West, who flies after it.

 As Hook and West invade the castle, Dorothy sneaks away to.
 As Hook duels Jack, he stabs him in the chest and is surprised by him not dying; Jack explains that as he is a living playing card, poking holes in him won't kill him, disappointing Hook.
 Meanwhile, in Wonderland, Peter and Alice face the Red Bishop, keeper of the Vorpal Sword, who offers to give it to them if they can solve his riddle.
-While Alice attempts to solve the riddle, Peter instead punches the bishop and flees with the sword.
+While Alice attempts to solve the riddle, Peter instead punches the bishop and flees with the sword(punch was the correct answer to the riddle).
 As the pair subsequently fly towards the portal which Alice left open to Hook's ship and Peter remarks his new urges are making it "harder and harder to fly" due to him being unable to "think straight", Alice promises to help him see to his "physical needs" later on.
 Upon entering the portal and finding the fairies gone, Alice is surprised to find they are in Oz, and Peter immediately runs outside to attack West with the sword, who apprehends both him and Alice from a distance with giant fists made of magic.
 Elsewhere, Dorothy finds herself surrounded by two pirates, and is rescued by an arriving Wendy, who knocks them out and hands Dorothy a sword, who in turn requests her slippers back for a plan of her own.